How to write a will in the UK

 Do you need a solicitor?

 You are not legally required to use a solicitor.
-For a simple estate — one property, savings, clear beneficiaries, no complications — a DIY will or online will-writing service is a reasonable option.
+For a simple estate, one property, savings, clear beneficiaries and no complications, a DIY will or online will-writing service is a reasonable option.

 A solicitor who specialises in wills can draft the document, advise on tax-efficient structures, and store the original safely.
-You can find a solicitor through the Law Society’s Find a Solicitor service.
+You can find a solicitor through the Law Society’s Find a Solicitor service in England and Wales, the Law Society of Scotland in Scotland, or the Law Society of Northern Ireland in Northern Ireland.

-Will-writing services are a cheaper alternative to solicitors, but they are important to distinguish: will writers are not regulated by the Solicitors Regulation Authority, and you have no recourse to the Legal Ombudsman if something goes wrong.
+Will-writing services are a cheaper alternative to solicitors, with one important caveat: will writers are not regulated by the Solicitors Regulation Authority, and you have no recourse to the Legal Ombudsman if something goes wrong.
 If you use a will writer, check whether they are a member of the Institute of Professional Willwriters or the Society of Will Writers, both of which have complaints procedures and insurance requirements.

 How to write a will: step by step